DavidPhillipOster/LevelsOfPressure/ReadMe.md

 The numeric values, in the order the fingers touch the display, are graphed at the bottom.

 majorRadius was introduced in iOS 8.

+If you do have 3D Touch hardware, then the value of the touch is shown as a pie chart scaled so maximum force lights the entire circle of the pie chart.
+Apple has a concept of a normal-force touch.
+Those are shown in green.
+Light touches are blue, and heavy are yellow, with red being maximum force.

 by David Phillip Oster